karjamatti/Copula-GARCH/README.md

 This app simulates daily returns of a portfolio that consists of 4 asset class indices.
 The simulation is based on the GARCH-Copula framework.
-This app was submitted as a course project at the Master's level 'Portfolio Management' course at the Aalto University School of Business, fall 2019.

 ## APP USER INSTRUCTIONS